nerfstudio-project/viser/docs/source/embedded_visualizations.rst

 You can embed this into other webpages using an HTML ``<iframe />`` tag.

-Step 4: (Extra) Setting the initial camera pose
+Step 4: Setting the initial camera pose
 -----------------------------------------------

 To set the initial camera pose, you can add a ``&logCamera`` parameter to the URL: